OndrejKucera/knowledge_scala/Pattern_Matching.md

   }
 }
 ```

 - You can directly match against literals and constants
-- the wildcard, represented by an underscore `_`, handle the rest of the cases.
+- The wildcard, represented by an underscore `_`, handle the rest of the cases.
 - If the value doesn't match with anything then the `MatchError` exception will be thrown.
 - The order of multiple case expressions matters!
 - Any variable or constant with the same noncapitalized name in the scope will be ignored.
 Therefor use `case this.max => ...`